shaileshgoku/supportdesk-lakebase/README.md

 - Transaction support
 - Persistent operational state

-Lakebase provides a PostgreSQL-compatible operational database suited for this type of application workload.
+Lakebase provides a PostgreSQL-compatible operational database suited for this workload.

-This is different from using a traditional analytical table primarily designed for reporting and large-scale analytical queries.
+This differs from storing the same data primarily in a traditional analytical table designed for reporting and large-scale analytical queries.

 ---

-# 📈 Potential Analytics Layer
+## 📈 Potential Analytics Layer

-Although this project focuses on the transactional application, the data can later become the source for an analytical layer.
+The transactional data can later become the source for an analytical layer.

 Potential KPIs include: